Fit Over Fifty: Tips for Living Better & Healthier

 Get Tested

 Men age 40 and over have an increased risk for prostate cancer, the second leading cause of cancer death in American men.
 Prostate cancer screening involves measuring the amount of prostate-specific antigen in the blood.
-Experts recommend men between ages 40 and 45 should talk to their doctor about screening and create a proactive prostate health plan that is right for them based on thiStock_000016553271_Largeloeir lifestyle and family history.
+Experts recommend men between ages 40 and 45 should talk to their doctor about screening and create a proactive prostate health plan that is right for them based on their lifestyle and family history.

 Drink